GoogleCloudPlatform/community/using-ha-vpn-with-fortigate/index.md

 1. Review information about how
     [dynamic routing](https://cloud.google.com/vpn/docs/concepts/choosing-networks-routing#dynamic-routing)
-    works in Google Cloud Platform.
+    works in GCP.

-1. Make sure your peer VPN gateway supports BGP and directly connected to the Internet.
+1. Make sure that your peer VPN gateway supports BGP and is directly connected to the Internet.
 Fortigate configurations are not tested with a device behind 1:1 NAT.

 1. Select or [create](https://console.cloud.google.com/cloud-resource-manager) a GCP project.